 Chloroplast ribosomes are similar to prokaryotic ribosomes.
 These have a sedimentation coefficient of the 70S and are formed of two subunits, 50S and 30s.
 The large subunit contains 5S and 23S RNA, and the small subunits have 16S RNA.

 These are similar in all groups of plants.

 Polysome or polyribosome –

-During protein synthesis when a number of ribosomes are aligned In line with a molecule of mRNA, This structure is called a polysome or polyribosome.
-The ribosome dissociates from the mRNA After synthesising protein molecules.
+During protein synthesis, when a number of ribosomes are aligned In line with a molecule of mRNA, This structure is called a polysome or polyribosome.
+The ribosome dissociates from the mRNA After synthesizing protein molecules.

 What are the Functions of ribosomes?